pkmn/engine/README.md

   implementation details that are not replicable without making the same (incorrect) architectural choices are not.
 Furthermore, the "Pokémon Showdown" code referenced by this project includes several [patches](docs/testing.md#patches) to improve accuracy and smooth over some of the more egregious implementation issues.
-In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator will be the same, it is only in a well defined and and documented set of circumstances where the two implementations diverge.
+In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator will be the same, it is only in a well defined and documented set of circumstances where the two implementations diverge.